neeleshio/50-reactjs-concepts/README.md

 The idea of lazy loading is to load components only when it is needed. `React.Suspense` allows us to add a fallback content as a loading state.

 3. **React.Memo**:\
-To memorize a component or to cache the component.
+To memoize a component or to cache the component.

 4. **Pagination**:
 When we are rendering large amount of data, implementing pagination decreases the load on the DOM tree.